moonkie

 Yes, breastmilk helps your baby fight illness because it is packed with everything her immature digestive system can break down and use: fats, sugars, proteins, antibodies, and probiotics (source).

-Even better, breastmilk is different from person to person and adapts to what your baby requires at various stages of development—it provides what your baby needs when she needs it (source)!
+Even better, breastmilk is different from person to person and adapts to your baby's needs at various stages of development—it provides what she needs when she needs it (source)!
 As such, breastfed babies have fewer digestive, lung, and ear infections (source).

 Are There Foods or Drinks I Should Avoid While My Breastfed Baby Is Sick?